ye-hbone-myat/syncingphotos/README.md

 7. Type **127.0.0.1** or **localhost** in your browser.
 After seafile server is up and running, you will able to see the seafile login screen.
 Use **username** and **password** which are predefined in docker compose file to login seafile server.

-8. After login, first create a library for your photos in the seafile web ui.
+8. After login, first create a library for your photos in the Seafile Web UI.

 9. Click the account logo in the top-right corner and click the system admin.
 In the system admin UI, click the setting and you will see the **SERVICE_URL** and **FILE_SERVER_ROOT**.
 Change your machine IP Address in **SERVICE_URL** and **FILE_SERVER_ROOT**.
 After that, you will be able to use your ip address as seafile server.

-10. Install Seafile Desktop Syncing Client in Mac and Seafile Pro Client in Ipad.
-Follow this [link](https://www.seafile.com/en/download/) for Mac and Follow this [link](https://apps.apple.com/us/app/seafile-pro/id639202512) for Ipad.
+10. Install Seafile Desktop Syncing Client in Mac and Seafile Pro Client in iPad.
+Follow this [link](https://www.seafile.com/en/download/) for Mac and Follow this [link](https://apps.apple.com/us/app/seafile-pro/id639202512) for iPad.

 Configure Seafile Pro Client in iPad